MOUKZ/test_demo/README.md

 1. Get your api key from <a href="https://www.omdbapi.com/">omdbapi</a>

-2. Create a `.env` file in the root of your project with the example content:
+2. Create a `.env` file in the root of your project with this content:

 ```sh
 APIKEY=[API_KEY]